rust-stuco/lectures/week6/slides.md

 * The `#[test]` attribute indicates that this is a test function
 * We set up the value `result` by adding `2 + 2`
 * We use the `assert_eq!` macro to assert that `result` is correct
+* We don't need to return anything, since not panicking _is_ the test

 ---